mtolley/hippotech-2.0-github/README.md

 # HippoTech 2.0 - GitHub Demo

 Take Seeker for a spin in GitHub in a matter of seconds with the hottest new startup in tech: HippoTech 2.0.
 There's nothing to install: it all runs in the cloud in GitHub Codespaces.
+You can also experiment with continuous integration via GitHub Actions: [GitHub Actions setup](ci-cd-github-actions.md)

 Questions and feedback are welcome!
 Send it to <mtolley@synopsys.com>.